plausible/analytics/README.md

 Interested to learn more?
 [Read more on our website](https://plausible.io), learn more about the team and the goals of the project on [our about page](https://plausible.io/about) or explore [the documentation](https://docs.plausible.io).

-### Can Plausible Analytics be self-hosted?

-Yes, Plausible is fully [open source web analytics](https://plausible.io/open-source-website-analytics).
-We have a free as in beer Plausible Analytics Self-Hosted solution.
-It’s exactly the same product as our Cloud solution, only the self-hosted version you have to install, host and manage yourself on your own server.
-Take a look at our [self-hosting installation instructions](https://docs.plausible.io/self-hosting).

 ### Why is Plausible Analytics Cloud not free like Google Analytics?

 Plausible Analytics is an independently owned and actively developed project.
 To keep the project development going, to stay in business, to continue putting effort into building a better product and to cover our costs, we need to charge a fee.